 Thanks again for coming to my website.
 I’ll give you a little more information here than on the front page of this site, but really—if you want to know about me, the best place to look is my book, This is Not a Writing Manual, since it’s a memoir of my writing life, starting in middle school.
 There are loads of stories in there about me and writing, like how much I learned from eavesdropping and watching soap operas, how I was inspired by SARK and Dead Poets Society, and how I used to hate my writer friends who were more successful that I was (don’t worry, I learned to get over that—and myself).
-And of course I tell you how I came to find my wonderful agent Penn Whaling, and get published.
-And start YARN, my award-winning YA literary journal.
+Of course I tell you how I came to get published, and start YARN, my award-winning YA literary journal.

 So I won’t bore you with all of that here.